PS4 update to introduce external HDD support, custom wallpapers and more

 As we’ve already mentioned, the biggest new addition is that of external HDD support, a feature we’ve been waiting several years for.

-You can now insert a USB 3.0 HDD into your console and it can be used to stores games, saves, screenshots and clips.
+You can now insert a USB 3.0 HDD into your console and it can be used to store games, saves, screenshots and clips.

 Sony has confirmed that drives of sizes up to 8TB are supported with the new update, meaning you shouldn’t be struggling for space anytime soon.